 Debt service payments are routinely paid by the Corporation from appropriations it receives from the State, monthly swap receipts and earnings on investments.
-The Corporation's fixed rate bonds have interest rates that range from 3.0 to 6.0 percent.
-All projected debt service payments on unhedged variable rate bonds were calculated using an interest rate of 3.50 percent.
-The projected interest rates on LGAC's synthetic fixed rate bonds range from 3.151 percent to 3.261 percent.
-The projected rates for unhedged variable rate bonds and synthetic fixed rate bonds are consistent with interest rate assumptions under consideration by the Division of the Budget for the 2011-12 Executive Budget development.
+Debt service projections were constructed assuming that: 1) all bonds currently in fixed or variable interest rate modes continue as such; 2) unhedged variable rate bonds' interest payments are based on an interest rate of 3.50 percent; and 3) hedged variable rate bonds' interest payments are based on the fixed interest rate leg of the relevant interest rate exchange agreement.
+The Corporation's fixed interest rate bonds have interest rates that range from 3.0 percent to 6.0 percent and the interest rate exchange agreements' fixed interest rate legs range from 3.15 percent to 3.26 percent The projected rates for unhedged variable rate bonds and synthetic fixed rate bonds are consistent with interest rate assumptions under consideration by the Division of the Budget for the 2012-13 Executive Budget development.
 The payments on variable rate and synthetic fixed rate bonds may vary based on market fluctuations.

-Each year's Arbitrage rebate projection is based on current arbitrage calculations.
+Each year's arbitrage rebate projection is based on current arbitrage calculations.
 The Corporation expects these estimates to change over time as the actual liability for any series of bonds will vary as interest rates and the amount of funds subject to rebate calculation change.